nbogie/tanks-p5-ts-vite/README.md

 -   supply crates (that do nothing once shot open and collected!)
 -   minimap
 -   projectile kinds (initially: drunk & normal, eventually homing, though anything that's not deterministic from launch is currently problematic without network updates)
+-   add rainbow-trail projectile. (eventually will heal what it passes over.)

 minor additions: